Nina Stojanović: 2018: Top 50 in doubles

-2019: Top 100 in singles, first WTA Tour title in doubles
+2019: Top 100 in singles, WTA Tour title in doubles

-After missing the first months of the season due to injury, Stojanović returned to court in April 2019 and as a qualifier reached her second career WTA Tour quarterfinal in May at the Nuremberg Cup.
+After missing the first months of the season due to injury, Stojanović returned to court in April 2019 and as a qualifier reached her second WTA Tour quarterfinal in May at the Nuremberg Cup.
 She defeated fourth seed, last year finalist, and world No. 53 Alison Riske, and world No. 72, Sara Sorribes Tormo, before losing to Sorana Cîrstea.
-In July, she won the $60K Reinert Open in Versmond.
-Then she reached another WTA quarterfinal as a qualifier at the Baltic Open by defeating fourth seed and world No. 42 Aliaksandra Sasnovich and fellow qualifier Paula Ormaechea before she was stopped by Bernarda Pera.
-She was even better in the doubles competition, winning her first WTA tournament title, partnering with Sharon Fichman.
-After failing to qualify for the US Open, she won the $60K Changsha Open, defeating Aleksandrina Naydenova in the final.
+In July, she won the $60k Reinert Open in Versmond.
+Then she reached another WTA quarterfinal as a qualifier at the Baltic Open by defeating fourth seed and world No. 42, Aliaksandra Sasnovich, and fellow qualifier, Paula Ormaechea, before she was stopped by Bernarda Pera.
+She was even better in the doubles competition, winning her first WTA Tour title, partnering with Sharon Fichman.
+After failing to qualify for the US Open, she won the $60k Changsha Open, defeating Aleksandrina Naydenova in the final.
 The following week, she reached her first WTA singles semifinal at the Jiangxi Open by beating Wang Yafan, Samantha Stosur, and Kateryna Kozlova.
 In her semifinal match, she lost to the eventual champion, Rebecca Peterson.
-She continued her good performances, reaching quarterfinals of the Guangzhou Open, winning the $80K Internationaux de Poitiers tournament by defeating Liudmila Samsonova in straight sets and reaching quarterfinals of the $100K Shenzhen Open.
+She continued her good performances, reaching quarterfinals of the Guangzhou Open, winning the $80k Internationaux de Poitiers tournament by defeating Liudmila Samsonova in straight sets and reaching quarterfinals of the $100k Shenzhen Open.
 In September, she debuted in the top 100 in singles.

-2020: Grand Slam debut in singles, out of form
+2020: Major debut in singles

 Starting the year inside top 100, allowed her entering the main draw of the Australian Open.
 However, she lost to Anastasia Pavlyuchenkova in the first round.
 In doubles, she reached the third round, alongside Darija Jurak.
-She then competed at the $60K Andrézieux-Bouthéon, where she reached quarterfinals in singles and semifinals in doubles.
+She then competed at the $60k Andrézieux-Bouthéon Open, where she reached quarterfinals in singles and semifinals in doubles.
 After that, she lost in the first round of all singles tournaments, including the French Open and US Open.
-In doubles, she reached semifinals of the $60K Cagnes-sur-Mer and $80K Macon and the second round of the French Open.
+In doubles, she reached semifinals of the $60k Open de Cagnes-sur-Mer and $80k Macon Tennis Classic, and the second round of the French Open.